Flow (2024 film): Legacy

 Due to the film's popularity in Latvia, a statue of the cat from Flow was installed in Riga.
 It was initially installed outside of the Freedom Monument, and was moved to the Brīvības Square in April 2025.
 Statues of the lemur, capybara, and dog from the film were also installed in other parks in Riga in 2025.
 In addition, the national Latvian post service, Latvijas Pasts released a limited edition commemorative postage stamp dedicated to the film.
 Zilbalodis was honored as "Riga Citizen of the Year" in 2024.
 Due to the success of Flow, the Latvian film industry saw increased investment.
-Zilbalodis said that he had been approached to create a sequel to Flow, but chose not to make one, instead focusing on a different project with dialogue titled Limbo.
+Zilbalodis said that he had been approached to create a sequel to Flow but chose not to make one, instead focusing on a different project with dialogue titled Limbo.

+In December 2025, the Bank of Latvia issued a commemorative silver collector coin featuring characters from the film.
+The coin had a limited mintage of six thousand.